slok/terraform-provider-goplugin/docs/index.md

 - `configuration` (String, Sensitive) A JSON string object with the properties that will be passed to the plugin creation/initialization, the plugin is responsible of knowing how to load and use these properties (e.g: API tokens).
 - `source_code` (Attributes) Configuration regarding where the plugin code will be loaded from.
 Only one must be used of all the methods available (see [below for nested schema](#nestedatt--resource_plugins_v1--source_code))

+Optional:

+- `factory_name` (String) The name of the plugin factory (in the source code) that will be used to make instances of the plugin, `NewResourcePlugin` by default, specially helpful when a package has multiple plugins inside the same package so it can reuse parts of the code between all the plugins.

 <a id="nestedatt--resource_plugins_v1--source_code"></a>
 ### Nested Schema for `resource_plugins_v1.source_code`